 Most of the Chechen live in the remote valleys of the Caucasus Mountains of southern Russia between the Caspian Sea and the Black Sea.
 They are a strong, determined people with a long history of fighting for their freedom.
-During the first half of the twentieth century, the Soviets dominated the Chechen.
-The Soviets introduced property ownership by society, but the Chechen held to land ownership by clan.
-As a result, the Chechen fiercely opposed Soviet rule.
+During the first half of the twentieth century, the Soviets dominated the Chechens.
+The Soviets introduced property ownership by society, but the Chechens held to land ownership by clan.
+As a result, the Chechens fiercely opposed Soviet rule.

-In World War II, most Chechen opposed the Germans and fought alongside the Red Army.
-Nevertheless, in 1944, many of the Chechen and also their neighbors, the Ingush, were deported to various parts of central Asia, including Kazakstan.
+In World War II, most Chechens opposed the Germans and fought alongside the Red Army.
+Nevertheless, in 1944, many of the Chechens and also their neighbors, the Ingush, were deported to various parts of central Asia, including Kazakstan.
 Although they were allowed to return in 1968, many were already settled in their new land.
-On October 27, 1991, the Chechen declared their independence.
+On October 27, 1991, the Chechens declared their independence.
 Since then, Russian troops have invaded Chechnya, and much of that nation now lies in ruins.

 Kazakstan dominates Central Asia and the trade routes between the East and West.
 It was a member of the USSR from 1936-1991, and the people re-elected the Communist Party after their independence in 1991.
 Kazakstan is bounded on the west and north by Russia; on the east by China; and on the south by Kyrgyzstan, Uzbekistan, and Turkmenistan.

 Ruins of church buildings in Kazakstan indicate that at least some Chechen had converted to Christianity by the eighth century.
 However, during the sixteenth century, Islam was introduced by other peoples who settled among the Chechens.
 By the late seventeenth century, all remaining ties to Christianity had vanished from the region.